 - 3 tablespoons freshly grated Parmigiano-Reggiano

 - 1 1/2 cups heavy cream

-- 2. Peel the potatoes and slice them crosswise about 1/8 to 1/4 inch thick.
-Place the potato slices in a bowl of water to cover so they don’t discolor.
+- Peel the potatoes and slice them crosswise about 1/8 to 1/4 inch thick.
+Place the potato slices in a bowl of cold water so they don’t discolor.

 - Meanwhile, firmly rub the garlic clove all over the bottom and sides of a 10-inch gratin dish to coat it with the garlic juices.
 Allow to dry for a few minutes, then rub the bottom and sides of the dish with the butter.

 - Drain the potatoes and pat them dry.
 Arrange a layer of potatoes in a slightly overlapping fashion, like a splayed deck of cards, in the bottom of the gratin dish.
 Season with a good dash of salt and pepper and a little of each of the two cheeses.
 Continue layering the potatoes and cheese in this fashion, seasoning each layer and finishing with the cheese (you should have at least 3 layers).
 Drizzle the cream along the sides of the dish, so as not to displace the cheese.